 PDFs and other documents

-Some historic documents are not accessible in a number of ways including missing text alternatives and missing document structure.
-We are aiming to resolve this issue for all new future documents.
+Some historic documents are not fully accessible, e.g. missing titles.
 If you have an issue relating to the accessibility of a document, please email firstname.lastname@example.org or call 01908 684444 and ask to speak to the website team.

 We do not plan to add captions to all live video streams because live video is exempt from meeting the accessibility regulations.